kshedden/cscar-unix-data/nhanes.md

 Here we demonstrate how Unix command-line tools can be put to use to carry out some practical data manipulations with the [NHANES](https://www.cdc.gov/nchs/nhanes/index.htm) data.
-NHANES is a major recurring cross-sectional survey of the US population that collects many hundreds of variables per subject.
+NHANES is an ongoing multi-wave cross-sectional survey of the US population that collects many hundreds of variables per subject.
 The variables are split across multiple files and some non-trivial data management tasks commonly arise when working with these data.